cometbft/cometbft/spec/p2p/reactor/README.md

 The _pre-condition_ for receiving a message from a `Peer` is that the p2p layer has previously invoked `InitPeer(Peer)`.
-This means that the reactor must be able to receive a message from a `Peer` _before_ `AddPeer(Peer)` is called.
+This means that the reactor must be able to receive a message from a `Peer` _before_ `AddPeer(Peer)` is invoked.
-While this is not the usual scenario, it can happen because starting the peer's send and receive routines and adding the peer are done in parallel:
+This happens because the peer's send and receive routines are started before, and should be already running when the p2p layer adds the peer to every registered reactor.

 ```abnf
 start-peer      = [*receive] (connected-peer / start-error)